 The War in Vietnam had been one of their recent topics of conversation during their walks in the park.

-‘Shocking!’ he exclaimed aloud on his way to the self-service counter.
+‘Shocking,’ he exclaimed aloud on his way to the self-service counter.

 They drove in silence for the rest of the way to London, also because Steve was asleep in the back, his head resting on Becky’s lap and the rest of his body awkwardly twisted on the back seat.